noaa-pifsc/Centralized-Cruise-Database/CRDMA/docs/Cruise Data Management Application - Testing Documentation.md

         -   Confirm that the Edit link opens the View/Edit Cruise Form with the selected Cruise
         -   Confirm that the Copy link opens the View/Edit Cruise Form with the copied cruise information and cruise attributes pre-populated with the copied Cruise's information
 -   Page 220
-    -   Confirmed that only authorized users can access this page
+    -   Page Loading
-        -   Logout in new browser tab and reload page
+        -   Logout in new browser tab and load the page (session has expired error)
+        -   Update user group to [remove all permissions](#appendix) and load the page (error - not authorized)
+        -   Update user group to [assign the CCD READ role](#ccd-read) and load the page (ok - readonly)
+        -   Update user group to [assign the CCD WRITE role](#ccd-write) and then load the page (ok - active form)
-        -   Update user group to [remove the DATA_ADMIN role](#data_admin) and reload page
+        -   Update user group to [assign the CCD ADMIN role](#ccd-admin) and then load the page (ok - active form)
-    -   Confirmed that unauthorized users cannot save changes to the database
+    -   Confirmed authorized users can insert/update/delete records
+        -   Logout in new browser tab and click Save button (session has expired error)
+        -   Update user group to [remove all permissions](#appendix) and click the Create/Create Another/Apply Changes button (error - not authorized)
+        -   Update user group to [assign the CCD READ role](#ccd-read) and then click the Create/Create Another/Apply Changes button (error - not authorized)
-        -   Update user group to [remove the DATA_ADMIN role](#data_admin) and then click the Create/Create Another/Apply Changes buttons
+        -   Update user group to [assign the CCD WRITE role](#ccd-write) and then click the Create/Create Another/Apply Changes button (ok)
-        -   Logout in new browser tab and click the Create/Create Another/Apply Changes buttons (session has expired error)
+        -   Update user group to [assign the CCD ADMIN role](#ccd-admin) and then click the Create/Create Another/Apply Changes button (ok)
     -   Invalid Page Arguments:
         -   Confirm the page displays a "You have reached this page incorrectly" when the P220_CRUISE_ID, or P220_CRUISE_ID_COPY parameters are invalid (not a cruise_ID for an existing cruise record)
     -   View/Edit Cruise Form